 - In order to prevent the fertile lands of the state from such damage, the Soil conservation Department under the aegis of the Assam Government has started taking significant steps.

-- However it is recognised by Guinness Book of World Records as World’s Largest River Island.
+- However, it is recognized by Guinness Book of World Records as World’s Largest River Island.

 - Mājuli island is accessible by ferries from the city of Jorhat.
-The island is about 300-400 kim east from the state’s largest city —Guwahati.
+The island is about 300-400 km east from the state’s largest city —Guwahati.